smnookin/smnookin.github.io/_posts/2014-10-13-what-is-art-at-mit.md

 MIT may be the perfect place to consider the overlap between architecture and art.
 To put it diplomatically, MIT doesn’t have a traditional college campus feel of idyllic, identical brick buildings.
 The architecture here is a bit...different.
 From Gehry’s Dr. Seuss-like Stata Center to Steven Holl’s futuristic sponge of a dormitory, Simmons Hall, MIT’s buildings attract as much attention from tourists as the academics of the school, if not more (2).
 But living with art and living within art are very different things.
 The average MIT undergrad may become accustomed to her space and want to add her own twist to her environment.

-MIT’s underground (both literally and figuratively) hacking community may know the campus better than anyone.
+MIT’s underground hacking community may know the campus better than anyone.
 By exploring, understanding, and creatively adding to their environment, hackers at MIT over its history have contributed more pieces of public interest than any commissioned artist.

 <!---
 I haven't gotten a response yet from the photographer, so I don't feel comfortable posting this with the picture displayed yet.
 Hopefully will hear back soon!